Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 Length adjustments: Simply add or remove chain stitches at the top of your crochet plant hanger pattern to change the hanging length.
 Measure the distance from your ceiling hook or wall bracket to where you want the bottom of the pot to sit, then adjust accordingly.

 Embellishments: Add wooden beads to the hanging straps by threading them onto the yarn before crocheting.
-Tassels, pompoms, and crocheted flowers are other popular decorations that elevate a basic crochet plant hanger pattern from simple to stunning.
+Tassels, pompoms, and crocheted flowers are other popular decorations that turn a basic crochet plant hanger pattern from simple to stunning.

 Size modifications: To fit a larger pot, increase your starting chain or work additional increase rounds.
 For smaller pots, reduce the stitch count.
 Always measure your pot’s circumference before starting so you can customize the fit perfectly.